acebedomarkace/castell/content/home/about.md

 # Biography

 Ace is currently serving as Senior RF Engineer on a Globe Telecom project.
-His interests includes big data, mobile computing and programmable matter.
+His interests includes data, statistical computing and visualization.
 He plays an active role in the Network Insights Team, which develops optimization solutions by analyzing network data for actionable insights using R and Tableau.

 He leads various quality-centric initiatives aimed at improving LTE subscriber experience.